ayberkt/formal-topology-in-UF/README.md

 ## Credits

-This is joint work with Thierry Coquand, my master's thesis supervisor.
+This work was carried out under the supervision of Thierry Coquand.

 ## References